 - Company culture check: The third step is to identify in what company culture the developer thrives.
 It's never a good idea to put a person with a startup interview process mindset in an enterprise culture when things are slower.
 Or the other way around.

 In an interview with an engineer, it's not only the technical skills that truly matter.
 Soft skills are also important.
 Every technical hire must be equally skillful in writing code and communicating with colleagues.

-Soft skills in an software engineering interview process will become even more critical in the future of work.
+Soft skills in a software engineering interview process will become even more critical in the future of work.
 Most growing companies need a technical talent who can not only “get it done”, but also communicate effectively with colleagues or stakeholders.

 During the software engineering interviews, try to analyze whether the candidate possesses the following soft skills: